tractor/tractor-website/paper-addendum.md

 # Paper addendum

 The [main TractoR paper](http://www.jstatsoft.org/v44/i08/), published in the Journal of Statistical Software in 2011, was written prior to the release of TractoR 2.0.
-This page lists changes to the example code given in the paper, which need to be made for it to work under TractoR 2.x.
+This page lists changes to the example code given in the paper, which need to be made for it to work under TractoR 2.x. **This page has not yet been updated for TractoR 3.0.**

 ## Section 3: The MriImage class